Structure of normally and finitely non-co-Hopfian groups: Introduction

 In the general case, we write the nilpotent group $\Gamma\slash\Gamma_k$ as a product of $p$-groups $(\Gamma\slash\Gamma_k)^{(p)}$ where $p$ runs over the set of primes.
 Hence the problem of uniformly bounding the nilpotency class separates out into a problem over each prime $p$.
 In Section \ref{sec:global}, we give a uniform bound at almost every prime.
 Roughly, the idea is to apply the nilpotent case of Theorem \ref{thm:main} to suitable nilpotent quotients of $\Gamma\slash\Gamma_\infty$ and conclude that modulo torsion, these are abelian.
 We will show the torsion is concentrated at a finite set of primes, away from which this argument yields the desired uniform bound on nilpotency class.

-Finally in Section \ref{sec:local} we obtain a bound on nilpotency class of the localization of $\Gamma\slash\Gamma_k$ at a fixed prime $p$.
+In Section \ref{sec:local} we bound the nilpotency class of $(\Gamma\slash\Gamma_k)^{(p)}$ for a fixed prime $p$.
 Combined with the above bound at almost every prime, this yields a uniform bound on the nilpotency class of $\Gamma\slash\Gamma_k$.
 We finish the proof by once again appealing to the nilpotent case of the main theorem (Section \ref{sec:proofs}).
 Finally we establish the applications to characteristic finite-index subgroups and scale-invariant groups at the end of Section \ref{sec:proofs}.